ctueck/HEIDI/HEIDI Mission Statement.md

 For countries, ISO codes are established identifiers.

-Higher education institutions are a pivotal enitity, institutional identifiers thus a matter of priority.
+Higher education institutions are a pivotal enitity, and institutional identifiers thus a matter of priority.
 Various approaches already exist (e.g. PIC, ETER, Erasmus Code, EIDAS), but are not articulated to each other.
 At the same time, given less than 10000 HEIs in Europe the numbers are relatively managable.

 For study programmes, courses and students numbers are larger by magnitudes.